zach7815/tictactoe/README.md

 Room for improvement:

-- The code could do with some significant refactorring to make it cleaner and more maintainable.
+- The code could do with some significant refactoring to make it cleaner and more maintainable.
 - In implelementing the minimax I found many examples that used a 1 dimensional array where I had chosen a 2 dimensional matrix.
 This has meant the Impossible AI translates the gameboard from a matrix to a 1d array.
 In addition many examples used classes to make the gameboard and bind functions to it.
 This seems like a better approach to refactor the project to when I have time.
 - The useEffects that run the different difficulties could be made into hooks as their almost identical apart from difficulty and AI function implemented.